openstack-archive/instack-undercloud/doc/source/introduction/architecture.rst

 """""

 Deploying the overcloud requires suitable hardware.
-The first task is to register the available hardware with Ironic, OpenStack’s equivalent of a hypervisor for managing baremetal servers.
+The first task is to register the available hardware with Ironic, OpenStack's equivalent of a hypervisor for managing baremetal servers.
 User can define the hardware attributes (such as number of CPUs, RAM, disk) manually or he can leave the fields out and run introspection of the nodes afterwards.